Justin James (basketball): Cleveland Charge (2021–2022)

 On September 22, 2021, James signed a two-way contract with the Utah Jazz.
 However, he was waived on October 1.
 On October 13, he signed with Cleveland Cavaliers, but was waived three days later.
 On October 23, he signed with the Cleveland Charge as an affiliate player.
 James averaged 17.8 points, 4.8 rebounds, and 2.7 assists per game.

 On December 26, 2021, the New Orleans Pelicans signed James to a 10-day contract.
 However, he never appeared in a game for the team.

 On January 5, 2022, James was reacquired by the Cleveland Charge.

 James joined the Orlando Magic for the 2022 NBA Summer League.

 Metropolitans 92 (2022–2023)

 On December 13, 2022, James signed with Metropolitans 92 of the LNB Pro A.

-Return to the Charge (2023–present)
+Return to the Charge (2023)

 On March 2, 2023, James was re-acquired by the Cleveland Charge.

+Álftanes (2024–2025)

+On 16 December 2024, James signed with Álftanes of the Icelandic Úrvalsdeild karla.
+On 31 January, he scored a season high 34 points in a win against ÍR.
+During the regular season he averaged a team high 23.1 points along with 5.4 rebounds and 4.0 assists.
+In the playoffs, he helped Álftanes reach the semi-finals where they bowed out against Tindastóll.
+In 8 playoffs games, he averaged 24.0 points, 7.3 rebounds and 5.3 assists.

+Kaohsiung Aquas (2025)

+On August 2, 2025, James signed with the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).
+On November 10, Kaohsiung Aquas terminated the contract relationship with James.